tristan-weil/ansible-role-linux_kernel_module/README.md

-# Ansible Role: Debian_kernel_module
+# Ansible Role: Linux_kernel_module

-An Ansible Role that allows to load kernel mondules for Debian.
+An Ansible Role that allows to load kernel modules for Linux.

 Each module is loaded from a file created `/etc/modprobe.d/`.